petermazzocco/openfund/README.md

 Configure your network settings by heading to `hardhat.config.js`.
 Choose the network you wish to deploy to and enter your key/url from your `.env`.
+You cannot do anything until you have configured this.

 ### Compile contract: